typemill/docs/05-Forms/02-Themes-and-Plugins.md

 ...
   plugins:
     exampleplugin:
-      layout: Edgeless
+      layout: edgeless
 ...
 ```

 ## Use Configurations

-You can use all stored configuration for a theme in your twig-templates with the `settings`-variable:
+In the twig-templates of your theme you can use all stored configurations with the `settings`-variable:

 ```
 {{ settings.themes.exampletheme.layout }}
 ```

-This will print out "Edgeless".
+This will print out "edgeless".

-In your plugins you can use the stored values with the event `onSettingsLoaded`:
+In your plugin you can use the stored values with the event `onSettingsLoaded`:

 ```
 <?php